pranaysahith/k8-reverse-proxy/stable-src/README.md

 This means that any occurence of **.gov.uk** in the response should be replaced with **.gov.uk.glasswall-icap.com** , and **.amazonaws.com** will be replaced with **.amazonaws.com.glasswall-icap.com** .

-2. If you are deploying the proxy for other websites, tweak gwproxy.env:
+2. If you are deploying the proxy for other websites, tweak `gwproxy.env`:
    **ALLOWED_DOMAINS** variable to include a comma-separated list of proxied domains, any requests to other domains will be denied.

    Set **ROOT_DOMAIN** to match the domain used as suffix for backend domains.

+   You can modify the file using `nano gwproxy.env`, save and exit using`CTRL+X`, then `Y`

 ```bash
 # Allowed requested domains, comma-separated